Amarc Resources (CVE:AHR) Shares Down 19.1% – Should You Sell?

-In related news, Director Terrance Barry Coughlan sold 50,000 shares of the company’s stock in a transaction on Monday, February 3rd.
+In other news, Director Terrance Barry Coughlan sold 50,000 shares of the company’s stock in a transaction on Monday, February 3rd.
 The shares were sold at an average price of C$0.64, for a total value of C$32,000.00.
-Also, Senior Officer Trevor Thomas purchased 70,000 shares of the business’s stock in a transaction that occurred on Monday, February 24th.
-The stock was bought at an average cost of C$0.71 per share, for a total transaction of C$49,700.00.
-Over the last three months, insiders have sold 148,500 shares of company stock valued at $91,395.
-Corporate insiders own 35.62% of the company’s stock.
+Also, Director Diane Samantha Nicolson sold 75,000 shares of the stock in a transaction on Thursday, January 23rd.
+The shares were sold at an average price of C$0.57, for a total transaction of C$42,945.00.
+In the last quarter, insiders have sold 148,500 shares of company stock worth $91,395.
+35.62% of the stock is currently owned by corporate insiders.

 Amarc Resources Ltd. engages in the acquisition, exploration, and development of mineral properties in Canada.
 The company explores for copper, gold, silver, and molybdenum deposits.
 It holds 100% interest in the IKE project covering an area of 462 square kilometers located in the Gold Bridge, south-central British Columbia; the DUKE project covering an area of 678 square kilometers located northeast of Smithers, central British Columbia; and the JOY project covering an area of 492 square kilometers located in the Toodoggone region of north-central British Columbia.